Ecoatex

 Current & Next Steps

 Optimizing for consistency and scalability; expanding feedstock base (walnut/almond shells via Beam Circular).
-Preparing demonstration facility to support supply agreements and commercial validation in textiles, packaging, and medical markets.
+Preparing pilot-scale and demonstration-scale manufacturing to support supply agreements and commercial validation in packaging, coated materials, nonwovens, and regenerated-fiber applications.

 Money Received